THRUSHWANTH/Independent-Study-ML/README.md

 - "Introduction to Machine Learning," taught by Professor Masoud Soroush at UMBC.
 - [PyTorch Tutorials](https://pytorch.org/tutorials/)

 Feel free to contribute, provide feedback, or explore the detailed reports available in the repository, including Featureselection.ipynb, Models.ipynb, and the final report in final_report.docx.
-Thank you for visiting this repository!
-Stay tuned for more updates and insights.
+Thank you for visiting this repository.Keep Learning.